adamjast/rewardful/README.md

 # Rewardful
 aka *Reviewflow*
-## 1. Simple One Line Definition
+## Simple One Line Definition
 ### Current
 An online review platform that allows businesses to reward or resolve customer reviews before they're posted live.

 ### Proposed
-- **NEW 10/30/16: An online communication platform that allows businesses to engage with customer reviews before they're posted live.**
+- An online communication platform that allows businesses to engage with customer reviews before they're posted live.
 - An online review platform that allows businesses to engage with customer reviews before they're posted live.
 - Reviews directly to the local business.
 - A software platform that allows local business reviews to reach the owner first